Program of Support

 Disability, sickness and carers line

-Use this line if you need help with your Disability Support Pension, Special Disability Trusts, Mobility Allowance, Carer Payment or Carer Allowance.
+Use this line if you need help with your Disability Support Pension, Special Disability Trusts, Mobility Allowance, Carer Payment, Carer Allowance or Ex-Carer Allowance (Child) Health Care Card, Health Care Card or Pensioner Concession Card.

 Monday to Friday 8 am to 5 pm